githubshaurya/Soccer_Player_Re_Identification/Report.md

 ### Player Tracking Report

+Note: This submission is self-contained and documented for reproducibility.
+No external debugging is expected, but you must update the file paths (`VIDEO_PATH`, `MODEL_PATH`, and `OUTPUT_PATH`) in the code (`player_identify.py`) to match your local environment before running.

 This report walks through how I built and tested a system to track and re‑identify players in a sports video, what worked (and what didn't), the hurdles I hit, and how I would move forward with more time or resources.

 1. What I Did